Seattle's Child

 Bolles Organic Berry Farm, Monroe

-Bolles may not be as large as some of the other U-pick strawberry farms on this list, but as we know, good things often come in small packages.
-The farm is Washington state certified-organic and offers varieties of strawberries, raspberries, and blueberries.
+Bolles may not be as large as some of the other u-pick strawberry farms on this list, but as we know, good things often come in small packages.
+The farm is Washington state certified-organic, and offers varieties of strawberries.
 Pick up some organic honey on your way out.
 Dogs are welcome.
 Check the Facebook page for daily updates on what’s available.

 Berry picking